-- · Listed securities are valued at the bid market price; - Unit trust units are valued at bid price; - Short term deposits are valued at cost, exclusive of accrued interest.
+- Listed securities are valued at the bid market price; - Unit trust units are valued at bid price; - Short term deposits are valued at cost, exclusive of accrued interest; - Loans are valued at fair value.

 Derivative financial instruments are valued at market rates ruling at the balance sheet date and the gain or loss on these contracts is recorded in the technical account.